Become a Certified Toilet Training Specialist — Helping Hands Therapy Services™

 The Framework Course

 Deep dive into the Regulate → Recognize → Respond → Generalize clinical model.
-Polyvagal theory applied to toileting.
-The nervous system states and their clinical implications for toilet training outcomes.
+Polyvagal theory, interoception science, and trauma-informed practice applied directly to toileting.
+The nervous system states, the sequential steps within the toileting routine, and how to identify which step is the barrier for each individual child.

 All Levels